ferrumie/ferrumie/README.md

 ### Hi there, I'm Feranmi 👋

 A prospective mechanical engineer, a versatile web developer, and AI enthusiast.
-Carving out fully tested and scalable apps with various technologies ranging from python, django, django REST framework, to codecov, pytest, AWS and lots more.
+Carving out fully tested and scalable apps with various technologies ranging from python, django, django REST framework, codecov, pytest, AWS and lots more.

 - 🔭 I’m currently working on an innovative ecommerce api with a number of amazing devs
 - 🌱 I’m currently learning DevOps, and eventually React